stuartcarnie/blog/content/post/constant-confusion.md

 myString = "Hello World"; // ok
 ```

-Spoken from right to left, “_myString_ is a pointer to character constant”, which doesn't read so well.
-Switching the _const_ keyword, we get the following
+Spoken from right to left, "`myString` is a pointer to character constant", which doesn't read so well.
+Switching the `const` keyword, we get the following

 ```c
 char const * myString = "hello World";